cobrbra/cbiotorch/README.md

 # cbiotorch
-PyTorch data loaders for cBioPortal sequencing and clinical datasets, using the bravado API.
+PyTorch data loaders for cBioPortal sequencing and clinical datasets, using the CBioPortal REST API